plinioseniore/cisco-umbrella-bypass/README.md

 ![](https://raw.githubusercontent.com/plinioseniore/cisco-umbrella-bypass/main/img/cisco_umbrella_forwarding_tinyproxy.PNG)

 > Compared to a proxy configured in Firefox the main difference is that DNS is resolved locally and not by tinyproxy, that receive directly the resolved IP address and not the domain name.
+Based on your Cisco Umbrella configuration and which firewall restriction has been applied, having the DNS solved locally could means that DNS is served by Cisco Umbrella.
+> Having the DNS served by Cisco Umbrella may imply a monitoring of which internet resources you are accessing (without an access to the dataflow).

 # Credits